kodexa-labs/aws-eks-cdk/README.md

 ## Getting Started

-First up install CDK on your machine, see [https://docs.aws.amazon.com/cdk/latest/guide/getting\_started.html][1].
+First up install CDK on your machine, see <a href="https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html" target="_blank">Getting started with the AWS CDK[1]</a>.
 Note that during your AWS configure you will be using the access and secret keys we received from creating the user above.

 To use CDK we recommend that you install Anaconda ([https://www.anaconda.com/products/individual][2]), you can then create the conda environment and use that to manage the dependencies.